english-blog/english-blog.github.io/_posts/2013-09-20-500-days-of-happy-marriage.md

 <img src="{{site.url}}/img/500-day-greeting-card-full.jpg"/>
 </div>

 The other envelope has couple of other cards with few colored pieces of something.
 Each piece had a letter painted on it.
 On closer inspection, I found they were pista shells.
-I remember last night, Sruti eating a lot of pista and offering me as well.
+I remember last night, Sruthi eating a lot of pista and offering me as well.
 But painting each of the shell would have taken a lot of time.
-Sruti must have helped Sangavi.
-Thank you Sruti. :) Hmm...
+Sruthi must have helped Sangavi.
+Thank you Sruthi. :) Hmm...
 Now I have a tough decision to make.
 To open the gift or to solve the puzzle.
 Paused for a while and went on to solve the puzzle first.

 <div style="text-align: center;">
 <img src="{{site.url}}/img/500-day-all-puzzle-clues.jpg"/>
 </div>

 Each shell is coated with Red, Silver or Bronze color with an English alphabet on it.
 Both the sides of the shell were painted with different color and different alphabet.
 One clue says Concave and the other says Convex.
-I tried to recollect the physics formulae for focal length that I learned in school and later found myself that it denotes the shape of the pista shell.
-This one must be from Sruti.
+I tried to recollect the physics formula for focal length that I learned in school and later found myself that it denotes the shape of the pista shell.
+This one must be from Sruthi.
 I know my wife's interest in physics :).
 Almost after 30 minutes, I solved both the puzzles.

 <div style="text-align: center;">
 <img src="{{site.url}}/img/500-day-puzzle-1.jpg"/>